wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 ## Christianity - 1 BC

+> "You have heard that it was said, 'Eye for eye, and tooth for tooth. ' But I tell you, do not resist an evil person.
+If anyone slaps you on the right cheek, turn to them the other cheek also" - Matthew 5:38-39

 A summary of the development of the Western World is incomplete without a few paragraphs on Christianity, for it will be the focus of study for the entirety of the middle ages.

 * There were two cultures important to the development of Western Civilization: Indo-Europeans and Semites.